back to » Static Pages

 In the field - 15Sep2015Photographing overhead at White Memorial Conservation Area

 One of the measurements of sky quality is the Bortle scale, an assessment of darkness from 1 (darkest) to 10 (brightest).
 My home skies are Bortle 9, where about 100 stars are visible without aid, and even the most perfect night sky is cast with colored washout from the city lights.
-It's no wonder no one tends to look up!
+It's no wonder that no one tends to look up!

 Why is this called "Fuzzy" Photos?